TheMediocre/zmediocre/README.md

-I'm Médiocre, mainly a Discord Bot Developer 👨‍💻 working peacefully since 2017 on Bots 🚀
+I'm Mediocre, mainly a Discord Bot Developer 👨‍💻 working peacefully since 2017 on Bots 🚀

 🔭 I’m currently working on a music app.